NamanMukri/Naman-Mukri-Feb21-FullStack/My-Project/slack_clone_app/README.md

 ![](2022-01-31-00-24-37.png)

 # Desc:
-    As of now UI is created using React.js and Styled-Components and Material Ui
+As of now UI is created using React.js, Redux and Styled-Components and Material Ui with Google Login and Add channel feature is incorporated with Messaging Feature.